jerefrer/songtsen-hugo/content/padmakara/projects/scholarships-for-new-translators/index.en.md

+---
-#  Scholarships for new translators
+title: "Scholarships for new translators"
+---

 ##  Scholarships for new translators: training a new generation